-There are those who think the goal is to beat the market and amass as much wealth as possible, that street smarts and hard work ensure investment success, and that the road to happiness is paved with more of everything.
+THERE ARE THOSE WHO think the goal is to beat the market and amass as much wealth as possible, that street smarts and hard work ensure investment success, and that the road to happiness is paved with more of everything.
 And then there are those who get it.
 Want a more prosperous, less stressful financial life?
-How to Think About Money is here to help.
-The book is available as a $13.99 paperback, $9.99 Kindle edition and $9.99 Nook edition.
-The book’s goal: to provide readers with a coherent way to think about their finances, so they worry less about money, make smarter financial choices and squeeze more happiness out of the dollars that they have.Learn More »
+How to Think About Money is here to help.Learn More

 Jonathan’s novel, 48 and Counting (2012), was something of a departure from the financial topics that have consumed him as a journalist, though regular readers will detect themes that have cropped up in his nonfiction writing.
 As the subtitle suggests, the book is A Story of Money, Love and Bicycling.
 It traces amateur cyclist Max Whitfield (whose character, in case you’re wondering, is not modeled after your favorite personal-finance columnist) through three eventful seasons as his marriage collapses and he loses control of his business.
 Unemployed and unsure what to do next, he throws himself into training for a 40-mile bicycle race.

 The Little Book of Main Street Money (2009) was a way to pull together various ideas Jonathan had championed during his first stint as a Wall Street Journal columnist.
-Subtitled 21 Simple Truths that Help Real People Make Real Money, the book was named one of SmartMoney’s 10 best financial books of 2009 and includes a foreword by William Bernstein.
+Subtitled 21 Simple Truths that Help Real People Make Real Money, the book was named one of SmartMoney’s 10 best financial books of 2009 and again includes a foreword by Bill Bernstein.

 You’ve Lost It, Now What?
 How to Beat the Bear Market and Still Retire on Time (2003) was written in just three-and-a-half months in late 2002, at the depth of the 2000-02 bear market.
 After more than two years of falling share prices, investors loathed stocks with a passion.
 But the book argued it was time to buy, not sell.
 Anyone who read the book and followed its suggestions would have earned handsome returns in the years that followed.
 Unfortunately, not many read it.
 You’ve Lost It, Now What? appeared just as the U.S. began its military operation in Iraq.
 Not surprisingly, folks were a little more interested in the war than their portfolios.
 The book surged to No. 32 on the Amazon bestseller list and then entered its own personal bear market.

 Funding Your Future: The Only Guide to Mutual Funds You’ll Ever Need (1993) reflected the years that Jonathan had spent writing about funds, first for Forbes magazine and then for The Wall Street Journal.
 The book suggests stashing 30% to 50% of a stock portfolio in market-tracking index funds, with the rest allocated to actively managed funds.
-Today, Jonathan isn’t nearly so enthused about actively managed funds, and would favor putting most or all of a portfolio into index funds.
+Today, Jonathan isn’t nearly so enthused about actively managed funds, and would favor putting all of a portfolio into index funds.